Joe Allbritton: Thoroughbred racing

 Allbritton also made a name for himself in thoroughbred horse racing.
 In 1991, his 3-year-old horse, Hansel, won two legs of the U.S. Triple Crown series, the Preakness and the Belmont stakes.

 Death

 He died on December 12, 2012, aged 87, of heart trouble, in Houston, Texas.
-He is survived by his widow, Barbara, and their son, Robert and two grandchildren.
+He is survived by his widow, Barbara, and their son, Robert and three grandchildren.